BJRitchie/MTRX2700_Assignment2/README.md

 ## Exercise Breakdowns
 ### Exercise 1:

+## Exercise 2.1 & 2.2: UART Receiving & Transmitting
-### Exercise 2:
+### Summary
-#### Part A - Basic Functionality:
-- Develops module that reads incoming characters into a memory buffer over UART
+This task involved creating a module that interfaces with the UART to read incoming characters into a memory buffer until a terminating character was received (2.1), and then transmitting the stored string back over the UART (2.2).

-#### Part B - Callback Function:
-- Establishes a callback function during the initialisation of the module
+### Usage
+This task can be used for communication over UART using polling.
+It supports both receiving and transmitting with the UART.

+### Valid input
+Type a string into the terminal.

+### Functions and modularity
+These tasks consist of one core module for the serial handling.

+#### Serial Module
+- finished_transmission: simulates a delay after transmission
-- Re-transmits the string back over the UART
+- receive_callback: Receives and then transmits string back over UART
+- run_serial_test: Calls the serial test using polling
+- SerialInitialise: Initialises the serial port and specified baud rate and callback functions

-##### Testing Plan:
+### Testing
-- Enter a string into the PuTTY terminal once the code is running
-- The string should be re-transmitted back to the terminal
+Run the code.
+Type a string into the terminal.
+The string will be sent back to the terminal.

-#### Part C - Interrupt-Based Receiving:
-- Adapts the serial receiving process to an interrupt-based approach
-- Interrupt used to handle data reception dynamically
-#### Part D - Advanced Functionality:
-- Re-transmits the string using interrupts
-- Double buffer system:
+## Exercise 2.3 & 2.4: Interrupt Based Approach & Double Buffer
+### Summary
-  - Double buffer used to allow the serial interface to continue receiving new characters into one buffer while the previously received string is being procesed from another buffer
+This task involved replacing the current serial interface communication with UART to an interrupt based approach for receiving (2.3) and transmitting over UART using a double buffer (2.4) to allow the serial to continue receiving characters while a different function can use the string.

-  - Swaps between two buffers upon completing the reception of one string, alloiwing continuous data handling without losing data
-  - Buffer switching managing in the interrupt handler to ensure smooth flow of data and efficient processing
+### Usage
+An interrupt based approach including a double buffer enables for modularity in the code so other modules can function simultaneously.

+### Valid input
+The same as for 2.1 & 2.2.

+### Functions and modularity
+These tasks consist of the same module for serial handling, changed for interrupt capabilites.

+#### Serial Module
+- received_new_string: Receives and then transmits string over UART, adds carriage return, new line and NULL terminator to the end of the string before transmitting
+- SerialInitalise: Additionally configures and enables USART interrupt
+- USART1_IRQHandler: Handles data reception and buffer swapping

-##### Testing Plan:
+### Testing
+Run the code.
+Type a string into the terminal.
+The string will be sent back to the terminal.
+Implementation with other modules during exercise 4 demonstrates the interrupt working whilst other modules are functioning.

 ## Exercise 3.1: Continuous Timer